Hyper-FEOD: Sparse Hypergraph-Enhanced Frame-Event Object Detection with Fine-Grained MoE: Introduction

-The intrinsic complementary characteristics between frame and event data have spurred the rapid development of Frame-Event Object Detection (FEOD) methods~\cite{gehrig2024low,zhou2022rgb,li2023sodformer,cao2024embracing,zhang2024frequency}.
-DAGr~\cite{gehrig2024low} leverages the high temporal resolution and inherent sparsity of event data and the rich but low temporal resolution information of frame images to achieve efficient and high-performance object detection.
-RENet~\cite{zhou2022rgb} proposes a bi-directional fusion design to better model multi-modal features and attentively form the shared representation.
-SODFormer~\cite{li2023sodformer} integrates events and frames via spatiotemporal transformer to continuously detect objects in an asynchronous manner.
-CAFR~\cite{cao2024embracing} design bidirectional cross-modality interaction to facilitate the adaptive feature fusion in coarse-to-fine way.
-FAOD~\cite{zhang2024frequency} achieves feature and frequency alignment via attention-based cross-modal interaction, which enhances the model’s generalizability to spatial and temporal shifts.
-However, owing to the insufficient unimodal feature extraction and cross-modal fusion, the performance of existing FEOD methods remains suboptimal in complex scenarios.
-On the one hand, the attention mechanism~\cite{vaswani2017attention} employed in existing cross-modal fusion modules is restricted to limited information aggregation and pairwise correlation modeling, and \textbf{\textit{lacks the capability to capture global multi-to-multi high-order correlations}}, as illustrated in Fig.~\ref{fig1:intro}(a).
-On the other hand, current FEOD methods typically adopt a two-stream feature extraction network and \textbf{\textit{overlook the effective extraction of unimodal features}}, which acts as the fundamental premise and cornerstone for multi-modal fusion, thereby leading to the insufficient exploitation of cross-modal information.
+The intrinsic complementarity between frame and event modalities has spurred rapid development of Frame-Event Object Detection (FEOD) methods~\cite{gehrig2024low,zhou2022rgb,li2023sodformer,zhang2024frequency}.
+DAGr~\cite{gehrig2024low} exploits the high temporal resolution of events together with the rich semantics of RGB images to achieve efficient and high-frequency detection.
+RENet~\cite{zhou2022rgb} designs a bi-directional feature calibration scheme to attentively form the shared cross-modal representation.
+SODFormer~\cite{li2023sodformer} integrates events and frames via a spatiotemporal transformer for continuous streaming detection.
+FAOD~\cite{zhang2024frequency} further addresses the frequency mismatch between low-rate frames and high-rate events through attention-based cross-modal alignment.
+Despite substantial progress, the detection performance of existing FEOD methods remains suboptimal in complex scenarios, which we attribute to two under-explored limitations.
+On the one hand, prevailing fusion designs rely on dense cross-attention or graph construction and lack the capacity to model global multi-to-multi high-order correlations under the intrinsic sparsity of event data, as illustrated in Fig.~\ref{fig:intro}(a).
+Treating all spatial positions as equally important is not only computationally wasteful but also dilutes motion-critical cues that are naturally concentrated around brightness changes.
+On the other hand, existing frameworks typically adopt a uniform interaction topology across all samples, thereby overlooking the heterogeneous semantic demands arising from distinct visual regions and dynamic scenes.
+Since event density, object scale, ego-motion, and background clutter vary drastically across samples, fixed hyperedge connectivity pattern inevitably leads to insufficient exploitation of cross-modal complementarity.